jpawlyn/similar_models/README.md

 # MostRelated

-`most_related` returns models that have the most associated models in common
+Adds an instance method to an active record model that returns the most related models based on associated models in common.
+Useful for showing related content on a show page.

 ## Installation